Kotlin/dokka/docs/topics/runners/cli.md

             this package and without KDocs, after they have been filtered by <code>documentedVisibilities</code>.
         </p>
         <p>This setting works well with <code>failOnWarning</code>.</p>
-        <p>Can be configured on source set level.</p>
+        <p>This can be configured on source set level.</p>
-        <p>Default is <code>false</code>.</p>
+        <p>Default: <code>false</code>.</p>
     </def>
     <def title="documentedVisibilities">
-        <p>Set of visibility modifiers that should be documented.</p>
+        <p>The set of visibility modifiers that should be documented.</p>
         <p>
             This can be used if you want to document protected/internal/private declarations within a specific package, as well as if you want to exclude public declarations and only document internal API.
         </p>
         <p>Can be configured on source set level.</p>
-        <p>Default is <code>PUBLIC</code>.</p>
+        <p>Default: <code>PUBLIC</code>.</p>
     </def>
 </deflist>

 ### External documentation configuration

-Configuration block that allows creating links leading to externally hosted documentation of your dependencies.
+The `externalDocumentationLinks` configuration block allows you to add links that lead to the externally hosted documentation of your dependencies.

-For instance, if you are using types from `kotlinx.serialization`, by default they will be unclickable in your documentation, as if unresolved.
-However, since API reference for `kotlinx.serialization` is also built by Dokka and is [published on kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/), you can configure external documentation links for it, allowing Dokka to generate links for used types, making them clickable and appear resolved.
+For example, if you are using types from `kotlinx.serialization`, by default they are unclickable in your documentation, as if they are unresolved.
+However, since the API reference for `kotlinx.serialization` is also built by Dokka and is
+[published on kotlinlang.org](https://kotlinlang.org/api/kotlinx.serialization/), you can configure external documentation links for it.
+Thus allowing Dokka to generate links for types, making them clickable and resolve successfully.

-Configurable for all source sets at once, or [for each source set individually](#source-set-configuration)
+You can configure source sets together all at once, or [individually](#source-set-configuration):

 ```json
 {